dobromir-hristov/palettify/docs/_coverpage.md

 > An eye catching image effect plugin

-- Small configurable library that extracts the color palette from an image and applies beautiful effects to it.
+- Configurable plugin to extract image primary colors and apply cool effects to it.
 - Extendable and easily configurable

 [GitHub](https://github.com/QingWei-Li/docsify/)